-Dark Mode is an instant hit on iPhone and iPad.
+Dark Mode is an instant hit on the iPhone and iPad.
 But its popularity seems to have jumped onto the seventh moon on the iPhone X!

-There are a couple of main reasons why everyone seems to be smitten by dark theme.
+There are a couple of main reasons why everyone seems to be smitten by the dark theme.
 First, it feels a lot soothing to the eyes.
 And the second, it saves plenty of juice on the device.

-Dark Mode List: Huge Collection of Dark Mode Supported iPhone, iPad, and Mac Apps
+Dark Mode List: Huge Collection of Dark Mode Supported iPhone, iPad, and Mac Apps of 2019

 While a good number of apps support dark mode, there are many apps, which are yet to embrace it.
 Considering how much love it’s getting, many of you would be willing to keep an eye on the apps that offer the support of night mode, wouldn’t you?